yehaha9876/gitlab/doc/administration/geo/disaster_recovery/background_verification.md

 # Automatic background verification **[PREMIUM ONLY]**

 NOTE: **Note:**
-Automatic background verification of repositories and wikis was added in GitLab EE 10.6, but is disabled by default.
-To enable it, run `sudo gitlab-rails runner 'Feature.enable(:geo_repository_verification)'` on the **primary**.
+Automatic background verification of repositories and wikis was added in GitLab EE 10.6 but is enabled by default only on Gitlab EE 11.1.
+If you are running a previous version to enable it run
+`sudo gitlab-rails runner 'Feature.enable(:geo_repository_verification)'` on the **primary**.
 Until [issue #5699][ee-5699] is completed, we need to reset the cache for this feature flag on each **secondary**, to do this run